michelf/php-markdown/Readme.md

 	code block equivalent, there is no syntax for specifying a language.
 	Credits to styxit for the implementation.

-*	Fixed a Markdwon Extra issue where two-space-at-end-of-line hard breaks wouldn't work inside of HTML block elements such as `<p markdown="1">` where the element expects only span-level content.
+*	Fixed a Markdown Extra issue where two-space-at-end-of-line hard breaks wouldn't work inside of HTML block elements such as `<p markdown="1">` where the element expects only span-level content.